hanselviva/v4/content/projects/PotluckPlanner.md

 showInProjects: true
 ---

-This is a WebDev Lambda School Project.
-I am solely responsible for building the backend - a five-table relational database built using Node, Express, SQLite3 for development and PostgreSQL for production.
+A five-table relational database built using Node, Express, and PostgreSQL - complete API from authentication to role validation.
+Includes migration files and seed data.